CBS Mornings

-CBS Mornings is an American morning television program which is broadcast on CBS.
-The program debuted on September 7, 2021, and airs live every weekday from 7:00 a.m. to 9:00 a.m.
-It is hosted by Gayle King, Tony Dokoupil, and Nate Burleson, from studios at One Astor Plaza in Times Square, the headquarters of network parent company Paramount Global.
+CBS Mornings is an American morning television program.
+The program debuted on September 7, 2021, and is produced live every weekday from 7:00 a.m. to 9:00 a.m., Eastern Time, from Studio 57 in the CBS Broadcast Center.
+It is hosted by Gayle King, Tony Dokoupil, and Nate Burleson, in addition to featured host Vladimir Duthiers.

-It is the 11th distinct weekday morning news-features program format aired by CBS since 1954 and serves as a direct replacement for the second incarnation of CBS This Morning.
+It is the 11th distinct weekday morning news-features program format aired by CBS since 1954, and the 10th attempt to do so since CBS resumed programming in that time slot in 1963.
+It serves as a direct replacement for the second incarnation of CBS This Morning.

-As part of the new format, both CBS Mornings and Saturday counterpart CBS Saturday Morning were tied more closely to the long-running weekend newsmagazine CBS Sunday Morning, including use of the latter's sun logo and "Abblasen" trumpet fanfare performed by Samuel Oatts, alongside CBS' five note jingle by Antfood, making it a partial revival of a previous CBS weekday morning show format used from 1979 to 1982.
+As part of the new format, both CBS Mornings and Saturday counterpart CBS Saturday Morning were tied more closely to the long-running weekend newsmagazine CBS News Sunday Morning, including use of the latter's sun logo and "Abblasen" trumpet fanfare performed by Samuel Oatts, alongside CBS' five note jingle by Antfood, making it a partial revival of a previous CBS weekday morning show format used from 1979 to 1982.

 History

 Predecessors

 CBS has aired a number of news, and occasionally variety, formats in the morning hours since 1954, but has rarely been able to mount an ongoing challenge to either Today on NBC, or Good Morning America on ABC.
 From 1955 to 1982, these varied formats shared the morning timeslot on CBS with children's program Captain Kangaroo, which may have affected CBS' ability to gain momentum in the time period.

-By many accounts, the second incarnation of CBS This Morning (CTM), which replaced The Early Show in 2012 and focused much more on hard news compared to its competition or its recent predecessors, was the most successful of these attempts in many years.
+By many accounts, the second incarnation of CBS This Morning, which replaced The Early Show in 2012 and focused much more on hard news compared to its competition or its recent predecessors, was the most successful of these attempts in many years.
 CTM grew its audience in each of its first five years on the air, and came within a million viewers of Today during the November 2016 sweeps period.
-However, after several years of stability with co-anchors Charlie Rose, Gayle King and Norah O'Donnell, Rose was fired over multiple sexual harassment allegations in November 2017.
+However, after several years of stability with co-hosts Charlie Rose, Gayle King and Norah O'Donnell, Rose was fired over multiple sexual harassment allegations in November 2017.
 The program's audience began to erode thereafter, with CTM also being affected by overall declines in linear television viewership which have depressed ratings for all broadcast network morning shows.
-Several subsequent shakeups, ultimately resulting in a co-anchor team of King, Tony Dokoupil, and Anthony Mason, did not affect the program's ratings trajectory.
+Several subsequent shakeups, ultimately resulting in a co-host team of King, Tony Dokoupil, and Anthony Mason, did not affect the program's ratings trajectory.